m4ttgit/whisper_gradio/README.md

 - `{video_title}.srt` - Subtitle file with timestamps
 - `{video_title}.txt` - Plain text transcription

-## Configuration
+## Model Information

--   **API Keys**: The application requires API keys for certain services (like Groq).
-These should be stored in a `.env` file in the project root.
-Create this file by copying `.env.example` and filling in your keys.
--   **Local Model**: If using local transcription, the Whisper model size can be configured in `main.py`.
-The default is `medium`.
+### Local Whisper Models
+The application uses the Whisper `medium` model by default for local processing.
+Available model sizes:
+- tiny
+- base
+- small
+- medium (default)
+- large
+- large-v2
+- large-v3

+### Groq API Models
+When using Groq API, the following models are available:
+- whisper-large-v3 (default)
+- whisper-large-v3-turbo
+- distil-whisper-large-v3-en

+Groq API features:
+- Faster processing times compared to local models
+- Optional translation to English
+- Optimized for English transcription with distil model

 ## Notes

-- The application can utilize either local Whisper processing or the Groq API for transcription, potentially configurable in the interface or code.
+- The model is loaded when the application starts
-- Files are automatically saved with the original video title (sanitized for filesystem compatibility).
+- Files are automatically saved with the original video title (sanitized for filesystem compatibility)
-- Temporary files are cleaned up automatically after processing.
+- Temporary files are cleaned up automatically after processing
-- For local GPU acceleration, ensure you have a compatible NVIDIA GPU and necessary drivers/CUDA toolkit installed.
-Relevant settings might be in `transcription.py` or `utils.py`.
+- For GPU acceleration, uncomment the CUDA line in `load_whisper_model()` if you have a compatible NVIDIA GPU

 ## Default Settings

+- Local Whisper:
+  - Model Size: medium
+  - Language: Auto Detect
   - Default Output Directory: `./outputs/`
-- Local Model Size (if used): `medium` (configurable in code)
-- API Provider (if used): Groq (requires API key in `.env`)

-Check `main.py` or related configuration files for specific default parameters.
+- Groq API:
+  - Model: whisper-large-v3
+  - Translation: Disabled by default
+  - Language: Auto Detect

+These settings can be modified through the web interface or by adjusting the global variables in `main.py`.